 Account Team—Dedicated professionals committed to providing wireless business solutions that create business value for your organization.

-AT&T Retail Stores—A broad network of convenient locations to support your employees with Individual Responsibility accounts.
+AT&T Retail Stores—A broad network of convenient locations to support your employees.

 Your Account Team will introduce you to the account hierarchy used for managing your wireless program, including foundation account numbers (FAN) and billing account numbers (BAN).